amin-mousavi/Project-Management-App/README.md

 ##### Here's features included in this project

 - Add, Edit and Delete Project
-- Add Task to projects
+- Add Tasks to projects
 - Delete Tasks

 ### Technologies Used: